 Incoming Brandeis students can take Brandeis Summer School classes during the summer before they arrive on campus.

-- If you are an incoming midyear student, you can take the first semester of general chemistry during the second session of Summer School from July 8 to August 9, 2013.
+If you are an incoming midyear student, you can also take the first semester of general chemistry during the second session of Summer School from July 7 to August 8, 2014.
 This course is taught using the same textbook, protocols and experiments as our fall semester course.
 If you are committed to pursuing an advanced degree in medicine or dentistry, this pre-med program offers many advantages.
 Click here for more information.